 The goal of the funding program is to provide all Oregon school districts and ESDs straightforward access to funds and expertise that will enable them to provide students with a quality outdoor educational experience, tailored to local wants and needs, within a safe, supportive environment.

-OSU Extension Service is the lead agency for administering this program and, in accordance with the law, is working to convene an Advisory Committee to develop the funding program framework.
-The Advisory Committee will reflect geographic and demographic diversity and include representatives from the environmental community, the natural resources community and fifth- or sixth-grade educators, among others.
+OSU Extension Service is the lead agency for administering this program and, in accordance with the law, is working with the recently convened Advisory Committee and Work Groups (required by SB 439) to: develop the funding program framework, including curriculum, professional development and program development recommendations; support camp facilities; create evaluation and assessment processes; and build innovative partnerships and opportunities for Outdoor School.
+These groups reflect geographic and demographic diversity and include representatives from the environmental community, the natural resources community and fifth- or sixth-grade educators, among others.

 OSU has resources and expertise in all aspects of administering camp programs, curriculum design and development, staff training, etc., as well as expertise in building partnerships and collaboration through community engagement.
 OSU Extension’s resources and knowledge will provide an opportunity to work collaboratively with partners to provide high quality and equitable Outdoor School experiences for every student.

 11. Who are the members of the Advisory Committee?